AASECT Position on Sex Addiction

 Founded in 1967, the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) is devoted to the promotion of sexual health by the development and advancement of the fields of sexuality education, counseling, and therapy.
 With this mission, AASECT accepts the responsibility of training, certifying, and advancing high standards in the practice of sexuality education services, counseling, and therapy.
 When contentious topics and cultural conflicts impede sexuality education and health care, AASECT may publish position statements to clarify standards to protect consumer sexual health and sexual rights.

-AASECT recognizes that people may experience significant physical, psychological, spiritual and sexual health consequences related to the person’s sexual urges, thoughts or behaviors.
+AASECT recognizes that people may experience significant physical, psychological, spiritual, and sexual health consequences related to their sexual urges, thoughts, or behaviors.
 AASECT recommends that its members utilize models that do not unduly pathologize consensual sexual behaviors.